griffithlab/pVACtools/docs/pvacseq/input_file_prep/proximal_vcf.rst

 release 1.1 and above.
 This option, ``--phased-proximal-variants-vcf``, can be used to provide the path to a phased VCF of proximal variants in addition to the normal input VCF.
 This VCF is then used to incorporate amino acid changes of nearby variants that are in-phase to a somatic variant of interest.
-The result are corrected mutant and wildtype protein sequences that account for proximal variants.
+This results in corrected mutant and wildtype protein sequences that account for proximal variants.